 Discovering the Right Path Forward with Mid City TMS

 For those researching psilocybin therapy NYC options, the excitement surrounding new treatments can sometimes overshadow what actually works for patients in their daily lives.
 While the NEJM psilocybin trial demonstrates that psychedelic therapy may reduce depressive symptoms, the results also reveal significant drawbacks: labor-intensive sessions requiring two therapists, psychological risks including traumatic experiences for up to 25% of participants, benefits that faded within weeks, and no insurance coverage.
-For patients seeking lasting relief from treatment-resistant Depression, these limitations present real barriers to care.

 At Mid City TMS, we focus on treatments that have been proven effective in large-scale clinical trials and approved by the FDA, weighing psilocybin vs esketamine and TMS.
 Both TMS and Spravato offer safer, more predictable outcomes than psilocybin as a treatment for Depression while remaining accessible through most insurance plans.
 Our team provides personalized evaluations, explains your options clearly, and creates long-term plans that support durable recovery—whether through maintenance TMS, continuation Spravato, or integration with medication and therapy.